StarlingUAS/ProjectStarling/docs/guide/single-drone-local-machine.md

 > **Note:** Sometimes it might take a bit of time for the UIs to become available, give it a minute and refresh the page.
 With Gazebo you may accidentally be too zoomed in, or the grid may not show up.
 Use the mouse wheel to zoom in and out.
 The grid can be toggled on the left hand pane.

 ## Offboard Control
-There are two supported methods for offboard control of either the SITL or real drones.
+There are four supported methods for offboard control of either the SITL or real drones.

 1. Control drone directly via Mavlink, by Ground Control Station (GCS) or other Mavlink compatible method (e.g. Dronekit).
-2. Control drone via ROS2 node
+2. Control drone via Custom ROS2 node
+3. Control drone via Simple Offboard ROS2 node
+4. Uploading a trajectory via the GUI on [`http://localhost:3000`](http://localhost:3000)

 ### 1. Connecting a Ground Control Station via Mavlink